-Labor Day weekend is the last chance for a summer getaway for many Americans.
-New York City is always a fun and festive place to be on this long weekend.
+Labor Day weekend is one of the last chances for a summer getaway.
+New York City is certainly going to be a fun and festive place to be on this long weekend.

 New York City Labor Day Parade

 The New York City Labor Day Parade is the annual parade run by the New York City Labor Council in celebration of the working men and women who contribute to New York City.

 Please note: this event is takes place on the Saturday following Labor Day.
 For event information, check the official website.

 When: Saturday, September 10th, 2016 @ 10:00 am.

 Getting In: Admission to the New York City Labor Day Parade is free.